google/knative-gcp/docs/pullsubscription/README.md

 1. Update `TOPIC_NAME` in the [`pullsubscription.yaml`](pullsubscription.yaml)
    and apply it.

-   If you're in the samples directory, you can replace `TOPIC_NAME` and apply in one command:
+   If you're in the pullsubscription directory, you can replace `TOPIC_NAME` and apply in one command:

    ```shell